dfkaye/dfkaye-blog/content/posts/using-hugo-for-tdd-with-javascript.md

 title: "Using Hugo for TDD With Javascript"
 date: 2020-11-22T14:23:42-08:00
 lastmod: 2020-11-22T14:23:42-08:00
-description: "How I use the Hugo server for test-driving JavaScript development, with github, npm, and unpkg."
+description: "How I use Hugo server for test-driving JavaScript development, with hugo server, github, npm, and unpkg."
 tags:
 - "TDD"
+- "Hugo"
 - "Node.js"
 - "unpkg"
 - "github"